Does Mulch Attract Insects?

 Does Mulch Attract Roaches?

 Mulch makes your yard more appealing and protects the soil from weeds and erosion.
 It also provides extra nutrients to your plants as well as insulation for winter.
-But roaches exploit this, building their nests in mulch, infesting your yard and gradually taking over your home.
+But roaches exploit this, building their nests in mulch, infesting your yard, and gradually taking over your home.

-Why Are Cockroaches Attracted to Mulch?
+Why Are Cockroaches Attracted To Mulch?

 Some cockroaches are biologically attracted to wood shavings and chips.
 They also like the moisture, and mulch provides them with good hiding places.

-What Types of Mulch Are Cockroaches Attracted To?
+What Types Of Mulch Are Cockroaches Attracted To?

-Types of mulch roaches like are:
+Types of mulch that roaches like are:

 - Bark shavings: Bark shavings and chips attract roaches because certain roach species are naturally wood-loving insects.
 Roaches feed on decaying wood.
-They live in the mulch because bark chips provide them with good cover for shelter, moisture and enough space for breeding.
+They live in the mulch because bark chips provide them with good cover for shelter, moisture, and enough space for breeding.

 - Pine straw mulch: Pine straw mulch is also vulnerable to cockroaches.
 It provides roaches what bark mulch can give them.
 It traps moisture underneath and provides shelter.
 However, this mulch is so ideal to roaches because it’s made from lightweight pine needles the cockroaches can dig through easily.
 The Smokybrown cockroach is one roach species that likes staying in pine straw mulch.